 - Patient will be able to verbalize understanding of visual loss and diseases of eyes.

-- Patient will be able to regain vision to the maximum possible extent with surgical procedure.
+- Patient will be able to regain vision to the maximum possible extent with the surgical procedure.

-- Patient will be able to deal with potential for permanent visual loss.
+- Patient will be able to deal with the potential for permanent visual loss.

 - Patient will maintain a safe environment with no injury noted.